PythWare/Kybernes-Tools/README.md

 # Audio Modding With Wild Liberd

 Wild Liberd Unpacks/Repacks G1L files but you still have to convert your music you want to a format the game expects which in orochi 3's case and any other G1L format that stores KOVS/KTSS files, is KOVS/KTSS.
-To do that, I recommend downloading kvs2ogg from the musou warriors discord server in the resources-and-other channel. kvs2ogg can convert mp3, wav, and ogg to kvs and vice versa.
+Use Harklight for KOVS/KVS usage.

-To use with Wild Liberd, convert the songs you want to KVS with kvs2ogg and place them in the unpacked folder of the G1L that you want to repack but your songs must be named after the original KVS files you want to replace.
+To use with Wild Liberd, convert the songs you want to KVS with Harklight and place them in the unpacked folder of the G1L that you want to repack but your songs must be named after the original KVS files you want to replace.
 You need to replace the KVS files with yours with matching names (i.e., if I want animesong.ogg to be played ingame then I need to convert to KVS with kvs2ogg and then replace 00000.kvs in the G1L folder with animesong.kvs renamed to 00000.kvs).
 Before clicking repack, select the G1L file you want to repack (listed in the GUI as "Original G1L File".
 The number of .kvs files must match original toc_count (meaning if the G1L unpacks with 226 files, you must only repack with the same amount of files). .kvs files must be named 00000.kvs, 00001.kvs, etc (5 digit names).

 # Kybernes Scanner